Murder of Eliza Samudio: Trial

 The trial of Bruno, Macarrão, Marcos Aparecido dos Santos, Dayanne Rodrigues do Carmo Souza, Fernanda Gomes de Castro, Elenilson Vitor da Silva and Wemerson Marques de Souza, accused of various crimes, began in Contagem, Minas Gerais, on November 19, 2012, more than two years after Samudio's disappearance.
 Marixa Fabiane Lopes Rodrigues was the judge.
 The case went to popular jury, composed of six women and one man, selected from the 25 people called initially.
 The prosecution and attorneys for each defendant were able to turn away three jurors.
 The prosecutor in the case was Henry Wagner Vasconcelos de Castro.
-Among the defense lawyers were, on the first day of the trial: Rui Caldas Pimenta (Bruno) and Franscisco Simim (Dayanne and Bruno); Fernando Magalhaes, Zanone Oliveira Jr. and Ércio Quaresma (Marcos dos Santos); Leonardo Diniz (Luiz Romão); Carla Cilene (Fernanda); Frederico Franco (Elenilson); and Paulo Sávio Cunha Gimarães (Wemerson).
+Among the defense lawyers on the first day of the trial were Rui Caldas Pimenta for Bruno, Franscisco Simim for Dayanne and Bruno, Fernando Magalhaes, Zanone Oliveira Jr., and Ércio Quaresma for Marcos dos Santos, Leonardo Diniz for Luiz Romão, Carla Cilene for Fernanda, Frederico Franco for Elenilson, and Paulo Sávio Cunha Gimarães for Wemerson.

 Before the start of the trial, the judge established that no seat in the audience would be offered to people from the Contagem region, and that they would be reserved for relatives of those involved in the case, journalists, and law students.
 The trial was also not broadcast live.

 On the first day, there was disagreement between defense lawyers for Marcos Aparecido dos Santos and the judge.
 They questioned some defense deadlines established by the same and abandoned the trial.
-The defendant refused the appointment of a public defender and ended up dismembering his trial. Ércio Quaresma, one of Marcos dos Santos' lawyers stated that he would not work in a trial where "the defense is curtailed".
+The defendant refused the appointment of a public defender and ended up dismembering his trial. Ércio Quaresma, one of Marcos dos Santos' lawyers, stated that he would not work in a trial where "the defense is curtailed".

 On the second day, Bruno asked for the dismissal of his defense lawyers, Rui Pimenta and Francisco Simim.
 Judge Marixa Fabiane Rodrigues denied the request, stating that she saw it as "a ploy to postpone the judgment", as the goalkeeper had previously asked for Francisco Simim's dismissal.
 After the fact, the trial proceeded with the prosecution's witnesses.

 On the third day, judge Marixa Fabiana decided to postpone Bruno's trial to March 2013.
 According to her, the postponement was requested by the goalkeeper's defense.
-The jury continued for the other two defendants in the process: Macarrão and Fernanda Gomes de Castro (the goalkeeper's ex-girlfriend).
+The jury continued for Macarrão and Fernanda Gomes de Castro (the goalkeeper's ex-girlfriend), the other two defendants in the case.

 In the end, Macarrão was sentenced to 15 years in prison for his role in the kidnapping and murder of Eliza Samudio.
+On 8 March 2013, Bruno was sentenced to a 22-year jail term for the assault, torture and murder of Samudio.